Skip to content

 Introduction

 With dozens of classes and hundreds of relationships, most of which are unnecessary, the CIDOC-CRM is a complex ontology.
-The linked.art profile aims to pare that back to its excellent core that can be used to build practical and interoperable solutions to real world problems.
-Combined with the easy-to-use JSON-LD serialization, this profile is a functional and robust baseline to cover 90% of the use cases of 90% of the organizations, with only 10% of the complexity of the full CRM ontology with all of its approved extensions.
+Linked Art aims to pare that back to its excellent core that can be used to build practical and interoperable solutions to real world problems.
+This profile is a functional and robust baseline to cover 90% of the use cases of 90% of the organizations, with only 10% of the complexity of the full CRM ontology with all of its approved extensions.

 It bears repeating that the profile's design is done...